Learn how to say “for” and other common Spanish prepositions using the award-winning Rosetta Stone app.

-Sometimes new Spanish language learners get sidetracked trying to memorize long lists of Spanish words and phrases.
+Sometimes new Spanish language learners get sidetracked trying to memorise long lists of Spanish words and phrases.
 Then, they find themselves unable to effectively communicate in everyday Spanish conversations.
 That’s why it’s so important to be able to understand and pronounce the commonly used Spanish words and phrases.
 This approach will go a long way towards helping you achieve the confidence you need to engage in conversation with fluent Spanish speakers.

 Of note, the Spanish does have some pronunciation distinctions that can make it a challenge for language learners.
-As one example, the letter r is pronounced differently and takes some practice for most new learners.
+As one example, the letter r is pronounced differently and takes some practise for most new learners.
 This distinct sound is formed by tapping the tip of the tongue on the roof of the mouth, about a third of the way back in the mouth.
-Some Spanish language experts suggest new Spanish learners practice making the “tt” sound, as it sounds in the English word butter.
+Some Spanish language experts suggest new Spanish learners practise making the “tt” sound, as it sounds in the English word butter.

 Improving your Spanish pronunciation requires that you receive precise and immediate feedback on effort to speak Spanish.
 This feedback will allow you to make any needed corrections to your pronunciation.
-Then, once your pronunciation is accurate, you’ll be able to practice speaking Spanish until you can readily shape and fine-tune the sounds of the language.
+Then, once your pronunciation is accurate, you’ll be able to practise speaking Spanish until you can readily shape and fine-tune the sounds of the language.